GetStream/stream-ruby/README.md

 ### Full documentation

-Documentaiton for this Ruby client are available at the [GetStream.io website](https://getstream.io/docs/ruby/?language=ruby).
+Documentation for this Ruby client are available at the [Stream website](https://getstream.io/docs/ruby/?language=ruby).

 ### Usage